Sequatchie County Schools Homebound Guidelines

 Homebound instruction is designed so that the student does not fall significantly behind during the period of confinement.
 It is necessary for the student to participate in the instructional process and complete assignments.
 Homework should be expected.
 Not all work will be completed in the presence of the homebound teacher.
 Every effort will be made to ensure academic progress; however, course credit must still be earned according to class requirements.
 Priority for instruction will be given to core academic subjects.

 The program for homebound instruction follows the calendar for the regular school year.
 Homebound teachers are not permitted to meet during school vacations, holidays, or snow days.
-School personnel need to work closely with the student, parent, and homebound teacher to determine an appropriate education plan for the student to complete assignments.
-It is expected that the homebound teacher and the parent will agree on an appropriate schedule.
+School personnel need to work closely with the student, parents, and homebound teacher to determine an appropriate education plan for the student to complete assignments.
+It is expected that the homebound teacher and the parents will agree on an appropriate schedule.
 If a schedule cannot be agreed upon, a delay in homebound services may occur until another homebound teacher can be located.

 Procedures for Obtaining Homebound Services